Booster pump

-A booster pump is a machine which will increase the pressure of a fluid.
-They may be used with liquids or gases, but the construction details will vary depending on the fluid.
+A booster pump is a machine which increases the pressure of a fluid.
+It may be used with liquids or gases, and the construction details vary depending on the fluid.
 A gas booster is similar to a gas compressor, but generally a simpler mechanism which often has only a single stage of compression, and is used to increase pressure of a gas already above ambient pressure.
 Two-stage boosters are also made.

 Boosters may be used for increasing gas pressure, transferring high pressure gas, charging gas cylinders and scavenging.

 Water pressure

 On new construction and retrofit projects, water pressure booster pumps are used to provide adequate water pressure to upper floors of high rise buildings.
 The need for a water pressure booster pump can also arise after the installation of a backflow prevention device (BFP), which is currently mandated in many municipalities to protect the public water supplies from contaminants within a building entering the public water supply.
 The use of BFPs began after The Clean Water Act was passed.
 These devices can cause a loss of 12 PSI, and can cause flushometers on upper floors not to work properly.

 After pipes have been in service for an extended period, scale can build up on the inside surfaces which will cause a pressure drop when the water flows.